 You really just need something to join the dots.
 And then you need a cable to bring it all together and don’t worry.
 I’m going to show you how it all comes together.
 It depends on your camera.

 In terms of what HDMI cable you need.
 For the Canon, I have an HDMI to an HDMI mini.
-So the mini goes into the Canon, like this.
+The mini goes into the Canon, like this.
 The mini HDMI side goes into the Canon like this.

 And then the other side of the HDMI goes into your capture card, right?
 And then the capture card, move this around, goes into your computer.
-So in the USB port of your computer, and that’s how you kind of hook it up altogether.
+In the USB port of your computer, and that’s how you kind of hook it up altogether.

 And then the capture card into your computer.
 That’s the basic setup.
 The other thing that I would recommend that you get is a microphone because you want to get decent quality sound.